DanCraft99/nvidia-widgets/README.md

 # nvidia-widgets
 Automatically exported from code.google.com/p/nvidia-widgets

-For experiemnt with imgui tools
+The code is used for experiemnt with imgui tools

+Linux: you will need glfw3 and glew to build